Last Updated: 6/26/19

 Our Fall Grants Programs focus on the areas of foster youth, homelessness, and Latino Leadership.
 All of these programs are initiatives done through invitation only; we are currently in the process of developing our grant programs for these areas.

-Our Healdsburg Forever affiliate runs an annual competitive grants program that will open August 9.
+Our Healdsburg Forever affiliate runs an annual competitive grants program opens August 9.
 We will offer a Grants Workshop for potential applicants on August 15.
 If your organization provides services in Healdsburg or Geyserville and fits one of the four funding priorities (Health & Human Services, Youth Development & Education, Environmental Education, Arts Education), we encourage you to visit the 2019 Healdsburg Forever Grant Program page for more information.

 Your Programs team: Karin, Ariana, and Annette